Sir Archibald Acheson, 1st Baronet

 Sir Archibald Acheson of Glencairn, Lord Glencairn, 1st Baronet (1583 – 9 September 1634), was a Scottish jurist.

 Biography

 Acheson was the son of Captain Patrick Acheson and Martha Drummond.

 On 31 March 1620, "Archibald Acheson, a Scotchman", was knighted at Theobalds by King James I, and in 1621 he was appointed Master in Chancery of Ireland.
 Sometime before 25 October 1626 he was appointed a Lord of Session of Scotland as 'Lord Glencairn'.
 On 21 October 1627, he was appointed by King Charles I as Royal Secretary of State of Scotland.
 On 1 January 1628, he was made a Baronet of Nova Scotia.

+In 1633 he built Acheson House just off the Royal Mile on the Canongate in Edinburgh's Old Town.
+The building survives, standing behind Huntly House Museum.

 Lord Glencairn died at Letterkenny, County Donegal, in the west of Ulster in September 1634.

 Ireland

 In 1610, at the start of the Plantation of Ulster, numerous land grants were made in the precinct of Fewes in County Armagh.
 One was of 2,000 acres to Sir James Douglas, Knt., of Spott, Haddingtonshire, subsequently sold the next year to Henry Acheson, who afterwards sold it to Sir Archibald Acheson.
 A further 1,000 acres originally granted to Henry was also sold on to Sir Archibald Acheson in 1628.
 Acheson does not ever appear to have resided in Ireland, however, and his position in the Court of Chancery there appears titular; his judicial duties were all in Scotland.
 He nevertheless became a "denizen" of Ireland on 12 February 1618, presumably in order to qualify for the lands he was receiving from his brother, Henry Acheson of Dromlech, County Armagh.
 Certainly Sir Archibald's second son, George, resided in Ireland.